 Enrolled Residents by Work Experience and Degree Type

-To protect student privacy, results from the last four cohorts have been combined to report graduation rates by demographic category.
+To protect student privacy, results from the last five cohorts have been combined to report graduation rates by demographic category.

 Graduation and Withdrawal Rates